 What Are Dental Implants?

 Dental implants are replacements of your teeth that might have accidentally been knocked out or need to be reduced due to cavities.
-Dental implants are replacements for such damaged teeth that look and feel like your natural teeth.
-Computer-aided implant surgery is the result of advances in digital technology that allows for you to experience a more pleasant experience in the dentist chair due to a shorter procedure, less pain experienced due to small surgical incisions made, and less downtime in recovery from the invasive implant process.
+Dental implants are replacements for damaged teeth that look and feel like your natural teeth.
+Computer-aided implant surgery is the result of advances in digital technology that allows you to experience a more pleasant experience in the dentist chair due to a shorter procedure, less pain experienced due to small surgical incisions made, and less downtime in recovery from the invasive implant process.

 Implant dentistry is about a mixture of careful planning, knowledge, accuracy, precision and sound clinical judgment, as well as surgical and restorative skills.
 The traditional implant method relies on the dentist to place the implant.
 This may result in implant malpositioning, which is when the implant is improperly placed, due to factors such as hand stability.
 There are also surgical guides using diagnostic wax-up models which are prone to errors due to the variability in the quality of the plaster model, and also because it is based on the gum even though implants are placed within the bone.
 With a fully digital guided dental implant technique, this risk is able to be eliminated